Travelling while pregnant might not be on everyone’s agenda, but it was definitely part of mine!

 With so many awesome babymoon destinations in Europe, I was keen to plan some last trips for us to take us a couple before our little bundle of joy arrived.

-While I was pregnant I ended up visiting multiple babymoon destinations in Europe, travelling to the Costa Brava in Spain and the Dordogne in France, as well as several locations around Scotland like Glen Nevis and Aberdeenshire.
+While I was pregnant I ended up visiting multiple babymoon destinations in Europe, travelling to the Costa Brava in Spain and the Dordogne in France, as well as several locations around Scotland like Fort William and Aberdeenshire.

 Table of Contents

 A babymoon is a holiday for the parents where they can relax and enjoy time together before the baby arrives.

 It’s a crazy time and there is so much to prepare and get your heads around, so it’s important to remember to stop, take a breather and some time out for the two of you.

 This isn’t the time to plan a huge adventure trip packed with tons of things to do.
 The perfect babymoon should be about spending time together and relaxing, so choosing where to go is super important.

 Pick a destination that’s not too difficult to get to.
 The last thing you need is hours and hours of uncomfortable travel time!

 If you’re already based in Europe then choosing to have a babymoon in Europe makes sense, since there are so many astounding places on your doorstep.

 For those based elsewhere, choosing the shortest and easiest route to Europe is best!